-25 March 2019 to 24 May 2019 Election Period 8 July 2019 Claims for payment of election expenses, from suppliers, must be received by the election agent by this date 19 July 2019 Date by which all Election Statements must be furnished to the Standards Commission (applies to successful and unsuccessful candidates).
-19 July 2019 Date by which unsuccessful candidates must furnish to the Standards Commission their Donation Statements, Certificate of Monetary Donations and Bank Statements. €230,000 Spending limit for European Parliament election

-31 January 2020 Date by which all MEPs (i.e. successful candidates in the election) must furnish to the Standards Commission their annual returns, including Donation Statements, Certificate of Monetary Donations, and Bank Statements. €38,092.14 Maximum amount of reimbursement of allowable election expenses that a qualifying candidate may claim.
+xx xxxxx 2024 to xx xxxxx 2024 Election Period xx xxxxx 2024 Claims for payment of election expenses, from suppliers, must be received by the election agent by this date xx xxxxx2024 Date by which all Election Statements must be furnished to the Standards Commission (applies to successful and unsuccessful candidates). xx xxxxx2024 Date by which unsuccessful candidates must furnish to the Standards Commission their Donation Statements, Certificate of Monetary Donations and Bank Statements. €230,000 (subject to change) Spending limit for European Parliament election xx xxxxx 2025 Date by which all MEPs i.e. successful candidates in the election) must furnish to the Standards Commission their annual returns, including Donation Statements, Certificate of Monetary Donations, and Bank Statements. €38,092.14 (subject to change) Maximum amount of reimbursement of allowable election expenses that a qualifying candidate may claim.